LeonMVanDyk/deep-learning-course/README.md

 # deep-learning-course
 This section describes how to create the Docker container that will be used during the Cape Town Deep Learning Course.

-The created Docker, named **deep-learning-course**, packages all the necessary software dependencies and when run, runs Jupyter Notebook.
+The created Docker container, named **deep-learning-course**, packages all the necessary software dependencies and when run, runs Jupyter Notebook.

 Jupyter Notebook running in the Docker container is accessible from a web browser on the host machine at http://localhost:8888.